aandr26/AWS-SAP-C01-Study-Guide/docs/6_Scaling_and_Resilience/6a_Scaling_Architectures/ELB.md

     * Need to know what scenario to use specific types of ELBs.
     * Provides abstraction.
     * ELBs allow decoupling of the tiers.
+    * ELB is a DNS A record pointing at 1+ nodes per AZ
+    * Nodes (in one subnet per AZ) can scale
+    * Internet facing (public IPv4) load balancers can work with public or private instances.
+    * Internal facing IP is private only IPs.
+    * Listener configuration controls what the LB listens to.
+    * 8+ free IPs  per subnet, and /27 subnet to allow scaling.
     * **Classic Load Balancer:**
       * Not recommended
       * Not layer 7 device.
       * Can do SSL offloading by having the LB do the SSL/TLS work, freeing up some work on the instances.
     * **Application Load Balancers:**
       * Recommended LB to use within VPCs.
-      * Supports both IPv4 and IPv6 using dualstack.
+      * Supports both IPv4 and IPv6 using dual stack.
       * Associate target groups.
       * Understand up to layer 7 in the OSI model.
       * Does allow you to provide multiple success codes.